Do you have a blog? Do this to improve your SEO positioning

 3. Improve the Positioning of the page through the generated user queries

-4. User interaction with the content to generate conversions (leads)
+4. User interaction with content to generate conversions (leads)

 5. Brand presence